Slavery in the United States: American slavery as "a necessary evil"

 We have the wolf by the ear, and we can neither hold him, nor safely let him go.
 Justice is in one scale, and self-preservation in the other.

-The French writer and traveler Alexis de Tocqueville, in his influential Democracy in America (1835), expressed opposition to slavery while observing its effects on American society.
+In his influential Democracy in America (1835), the French writer and traveler Alexis de Tocqueville expressed opposition to slavery while observing its effects on American society.
 He felt that a multiracial society without slavery was untenable, as he believed that prejudice against blacks increased as they were granted more rights (for example, in Northern states).
-He believed that the attitudes of white Southerners, and the concentration of the black population in the South, were bringing the white and black populations to a state of equilibrium, and were a danger to both races.
-Because of the racial differences between master and slave, he believed that the latter could not be emancipated.
+He believed that white Southerners' attitudes, and the concentration of the black population in the South, were bringing the white and black populations to a state of equilibrium and were a danger to both races.
+Because of the racial differences between master and slave, he believed the latter could not be emancipated.